-As a result of the Hiibel decision, states are permitted to enact “stop and identify” laws and can criminalize a refusal to comply.
+As a result of the Hiibel decision, states can enact “stop and identify” laws and can criminalize a refusal to comply.
 A great overview of the obstructing laws in other states can be found here.
 Approximately half of the states have some form of “stop and identify” laws.
 For example, Arizona, Indiana, Louisiana, and Nevada have laws which absolutely require a person to identify themselves.
 Fifteen other states permit law enforcement to ask questions, but do not explicitly require the person to respond.

-It is clear that the requirement to identify oneself is handled on a state-by-state basis.
+Different states handle self-identification requirements differently.
 But for those of us in Wisconsin, there is no requirement that we provide police with our identifying information.
 And if we do refuse to provide identifying information, that fact alone does not constitute obstructing an officer.

 Contact a top Milwaukee Criminal defense attorney

 The criminal defense attorneys at Meyer Van Severen, S.C. handle these types of cases every day.
 If you feel that you have been improperly questioned, arrested, or detained, call us right away.
 We will fight to preserve your rights.
 Contact us today!